Vetledrage/WeatherApp/MODELING.md

 9. **Displaying Weather Information:**
    - The WeatherDataSource sends the fetched weather data to the ViewModel.
-   - The ViewModel processes and formats the weather data, displaying it on the user interface for the user to view.
+   - The ViewModel getsto be processes and formats the weather data, displaying it on the user interface for the user to view.

 10. **Fetching Weather Alerts:**
     - Simultaneously, the ViewModel requests weather alerts from the MetAlerts API for the current or searched location.